When it comes to electrolyte management, there are many factors that need to be considered to keep your horse healthy and hydrated.

 Helping your steed to recover fast and maintain stamina.

-Horses working in any discipline (including training or racing in hot conditions, trekking or eventing) need a strong electrolyte balance to sustain performance and recover quickly.
+Horses working in any discipline (including training in hot conditions) need a strong electrolyte balance to sustain performance and recover quickly.

 When should you give a horse salt supplement to your horse?

-Now, your horse might not need equine electrolytes support every day, but many need it far more often than the average owner realises.
-At a minimum, every horse should have access to a horse salt supplement like a lick or block daily.
+Your horse may not need equine electrolytes every day, however, many need it more than the average owner realises.
+At a minimum, every horse should have access to a horse salt supplement like a lick or block daily and at least 1 tablespoon of salt in the feed daily to replenish low pasture sodium.

-Beyond that, you’ll want to provide additional electrolytes in situations where they’re losing more than usual.
-There are some common times you’ll need to give your horses more electrolyte support:
+Beyond that, you’ll want to provide additional electrolytes in situations where they’re losing more than usual from sweat.
+There are some common times you’ll need to give your horses more electrolyte support such as:

 1. In very hot weather.